Hero Photo

 Eligibility.
 Graduate students, postdocs, early-career faculty, and scientists enrolled in or currently employed by a U.S.-based college or university are eligible to receive a Hydroinformatics Innovation Fellowship.

 Grant conditions.
 Up to $5,000 are available for the awardee only.
-Fellowships fund cannot be used for indirect costs.
+Fellowships funds cannot be used for indirect costs.
 If the proposed work exceeds $5,000, the proposal must include an explanation of where the remaining funds will be coming from.

 CUAHSI Code of Conduct compliance.
 Fellows are required to comply with CUAHSI's Code of Conduct and complete a Disclosure Form upon award.